akshaykher/Developing-Data-Products/README.md

 # BMI Calculator

-This Web Application calculates your Body Mass Index.
-It is created using R Shiny and hosted on shinyio server.
+This Web Application calculates Body Mass Index.
+It is created using R Shiny and hosted on shinyapps.io server.

 Application Link : https://akshaykher.shinyapps.io/Project